-15-year-old boy presented with a painless swelling at the back of his neck for the last two years that progressively increased in size.
-He denied a history of fever, trauma, or tuberculosis.
-Local examination revealed a hard, non-tender, globular mass in the right posterior triangle of the neck, deep to the trapezius muscle [Figure 1, a and b].
+A 15-year-old boy presented with a painless swelling at the back of the neck for the last two years, progressively increasing in size.
+He denied having a history of fever, trauma, or tuberculosis.
+Local examination revealed a hard, non-tender, globular mass in the right posterior triangle of the neck, deep to the trapezius muscle (Fig. 1 Panel 1a and 1b).
 There was no cervical lymphadenopathy or neurological deficit.
 All the movements of the neck were normal.
-Anteroposterior and lateral X-rays of the cervical spine showed a soft tissue mass in the neck with specks of calcification within [Figure 1, c and d].
-A computed tomography (CT) scan of the neck revealed the presence of a well-circumscribed, round to oval, predominantly fat attenuation lesion seen in the intermuscular plane of the right cervical paraspinal muscles.
+Antero-posterior and lateral X-Rays of the cervical spine showed a soft tissue mass in the neck with specks of calcification within it (Fig. 1 Panel 2a and 2b).
+A CT scan of the neck revealed the presence of a well-circumscribed, round to oval, predominantly fat attenuation lesion, seen in the intermuscular plane of the right cervical paraspinal muscles.
 Multiple ossified trabeculae were seen scattered within the lesion, predominantly along the periphery.

 The cervical spine was normal.
-The vertebral, carotid, and jugular vessels were seen away from the mass [Figure 1, e and f].
+The vertebral, carotid, and jugular vessels were seen away from the mass (Fig. 1 Panel 3a and 3b).

-Figure 1: Clinical photograph of a bony hard globular swelling on the nape of the neck (a) side and (b) back view.
-X-ray of the neck shows peripheral calcifications within a soft tissue mass, marked with solid white arrows, (c) side, and (d) back view.
-Contrast-enhanced computed tomography sections show an intermuscular predominantly fat attenuation lesion with multiple ossified trabeculae, (e) sagittal and (f) axial plane.
+Figure 1: Clinical photograph of bony hard globular swelling on the nape of the neck (Panel 1a and 1b).
+X-Ray of the neck shows peripheral calcifications within a soft tissue mass, marked with white solid arrows (Panel 2a and 2b).
+CECT sections showing an intermuscular predominantly fat attenuation lesion with multiple ossified trabeculae (Panel 3a and 3b).